Common questions before and after you purchase your restaurant equipment and supplies.

 2. WARRANTY: Hoshizaki has the best warranty in the industry with 3 year parts and labor + 5 year parts on compressor!

 3. QUALITY CONSTRUCTION: Hoshizaki Reach-Ins are made with quality stainless steel exteriors.
 For the professional series, reach-ins feature a total stainless steel interior.
-For the commercial series, reach-ins have a strong, seamless ABS liner that is easy to clean.
+For the commercial series, reach-ins have a strong, seamless ABS liner that is easy to clean while resisting scratches and dents.
 These quality materials equate to a longer product life with increased durability.

 4. AIR FLOW: Hoshizaki is engineered with a design of ducts and louvers creating a dynamic air flow which moves air from top to bottom and through every shelf, ensuring uniform cabinet temperatures throughout.